WFMB (AM): WCBS

-WCBS started as a portable broadcasting station assigned to Harold L. Dewing and Charles H. Messter of Providence, Rhode Island.
+WCBS was originally a portable broadcasting station, assigned to Harold L. Dewing and Charles H. Messter of Providence, Rhode Island.
+It was the second portable station licensed to Messter, joining WCBR, first licensed in 1924.
 Portable stations could be transported from place-to-place on movable platforms such as trucks.
-They were commonly hired out for a few weeks at a time to theaters located in small towns that didn't have their own radio stations, to be used for special programs broadcast to the local community.
-(Regulating "moving targets" proved difficult, so in May 1928 the Federal Radio Commission announced it was ending the licensing of portable facilities.)
-This was the second portable station licensed to Messter, joining WCBR, first licensed in 1924.
+They were commonly hired out for a few weeks at a time to theaters located in small towns that did not have their own radio stations, to be used for special programs broadcast to the local community.
+Regulating "moving targets" proved difficult, so in May 1928 the Federal Radio Commission (FRC) announced it was ending the licensing of portable facilities, and WCBR was deleted in the summer of 1928.

-WCBS time as a portable station was brief.
-After finding limited prospects in New England, Harold Dewing set out for the Midwest.
-He moved the station to Springfield in late 1926, where it gave a debut broadcast from the Lyric Theater on December 10, and Springfield became the station's permanent home.
+WCBS was only briefly used as a portable station.
+Finding limited prospects in New England, Harold Dewing set out for the Midwest.
+WCBS moved to Springfield in late 1926, where it gave a debut broadcast from the Lyric Theater on December 10, and Springfield become WCBS's permanent home in 1927.

+After a period when, due to an adverse court ruling, the government lost most of its authority to regulate radio stations, the Federal Radio Commission (FRC) was established, which issued temporary authorizations, starting with one on May 3, 1927, which assigned WCBS to 1230 kHz.
+During 1927, WCBS's frequency assignment was changed to 1430 kHz, and then to 1210 kHz.
+The FRC also informed stations that if they wanted to continue operating, they needed to file a formal license application by January 15, 1928, as the first step in determining whether they met the new "public interest, convenience, or necessity" standard.
+On May 25, 1928, the FRC issued General Order 32, which notified 164 stations, including WCBS, that "From an examination of your application for future license it does not find that public interest, convenience, or necessity would be served by granting it."
+However, WCBS successfully convinced the commission that it should remain licensed.

-In 1927, WCBS's frequency was changed from 1230 kHz to 1430 kHz, and in 1927 its frequency was changed to 1210 kHz.
-It ran 100 watts, and shared time on the frequency with WTAX.
-The station's frequency was changed to 1420 kHz in 1935.
+On November 11, 1928, the FRC implemented a major reallocation of station transmitting frequencies, as part of a reorganization resulting from its implementation of General Order 40.
+WCBS was assigned to 1210 kHz with 100 watts, sharing time on the frequency with WTAX.
+The frequency assigned to WCBS was changed to 1420 kHz in 1935.
 Its daytime power was increased to 250 watts in 1937 and its nighttime power was increased to 250 watts in 1939.
 Its frequency was changed to 1450 kHz in March 1941, as a result of the North American Regional Broadcasting Agreement.